mitogen-hq/mitogen/docs/api.rst

         thread, or immediately if the current thread is the broker thread.
 Safe to call from any thread.

+    .. method:: defer_sync (func)

+        Arrange for `func()` to execute on the broker thread, blocking the current thread until a result or exception is available.

+        :returns:
+            Call result.

     .. method:: start_receive (stream)

         Mark the :attr:`receive_side <Stream.receive_side>` on `stream` as